Advertisement

 Affordable Housing in Washington Ch, Ohio

 Washington Ch, Ohio is served by 1 housing authority offering federal rental assistance through Section 8 and Public Housing programs.
-Currently, all waitlists in Washington Ch are closed.
-Openings can happen with as little as 48 hours notice, so monitoring is critical.
-There are also 23 open waitlists within 50 miles that accept applications from non-residents.
+Right now, 1 waiting list is accepting applications in the Washington Ch area.
+There are also 45 open waitlists within 50 miles that accept applications from non-residents.

-Housing programs available in Washington Ch include Section 8 Housing Choice Vouchers (HCV), Public Housing.
+Housing programs available in Washington Ch include Section 8 Housing Choice Vouchers (HCV), Mainstream, Project-Based Vouchers (PBV), Public Housing, RAD.

 About Housing in Washington Ch, Ohio